joutad/img-filter/README.md

 - Noise removal by applying median filtering
 - Sharpening images via the unsharp masking method

-This program makes use of Nvidia Warp API, which allows the use of Nvidia GPUs to speed up processing of images.
+It makes use of Nvidia Warp API, which allows the use of CUDA-capable Nvidia GPUs to speed up processing of images.

+Check if your Nvidia GPU is CUDA-capable [here](https://developer.nvidia.com/cuda-gpus).

-See the **GPU acceleration** section to see how to improve performance if you have access to Nvidia GPUs.
+See the [GPU acceleration](##GPU-acceleration) section to see how to improve performance if you have access to Nvidia GPUs.

 ## Dependencies
 Ensure you have the following python libraries installed: